began at Finch's family home in Queensbury Road, Cardiff

 spun Second Aeon Publications.
 These were a series of small

 booklets, broadsheets and later decently sized bound volumes

 which eventually reached more than 80 in number.
-The series
+They included

-sold off the back of the magazine, often attracting their
+back of the magazine, often attracting their own discrete

-the magazine was initially on a Gestetner duplicator moving
+the magazine itself was initially on a Gestetner duplicator

 subscriptions, poetry, prose and books and magazines for

 review came from all over the world.
 In storage they filled

 at least a double garage, sliding into each other like trawlered